theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 Error messages in GHC are currently represented as simple pretty-printer documents ::

-    -- | A pretty-printer document
+    -- | A pretty-printer document.
     data SDoc

-    -- | An error message
+    -- | An error message.
     type ErrMsg = SDoc

 We propose to refactor this into ::

-    -- | A pretty-printer document
+    -- | A pretty-printer document.
-    data SDoc a
+    data SDoc' a

+    -- | A document containing embedded 'ErrorMessageItem's. type SDoc = SDoc' ErrorMessageItem

-    -- | An error message
+    -- | An error message.
-    type ErrMsg = SDoc ErrorMessageItem
+    type ErrMsg = SDoc

 In this scheme ``SDoc`` would be a monadic-style pretty-printer document as provided by ``wl-ppprint-extras``.